 Money Management is one of the most important and wide topics when it comes to successful forex trading.

 A famous quote says, “a bad trader will lose money with a perfect strategy, and a good trader will make money with a bad strategy.”
 This stands true because of the right implementation of money management.
 You simply can’t make consistent profits with poor money management skills.

 Make sure you tune money management to your method so you:

-Practice and master correct money management and you will soon find yourself between the best forex traders out there.
+Practice and master correct money management, and you will soon find yourself among the best forex traders out there.